 The Plot That Wasn’t

 After she was acquired by the Spanish, Malinche temporarily disappears from the written record.
-She was probably taken for granted, first as an unimportant piece of property and then as the unnamed translator during meetings between Spaniards and Mexicans.
+She was downplayed as an unnamed translator during meetings between Spaniards and Mexicans.

-She pops up in the story again months later, when Gomara and Diaz say Malinche gave Cortés evidence that the Aztec-allied city of Cholula was plotting against the Spaniards.
-In actuality, Cortés had been planning an attack on Cholula for weeks and just needed an excuse.
+She pops up in the story again months later, when Gomara and Díaz say Malinche gave Cortés evidence that the Aztec-allied city of Cholula was plotting against the Spaniards.
+In actuality, Cortés had been planning an attack on Cholula with his local allies, the Tlaxcala, and just needed an excuse.
 So Cortés told his men that Malinche informed him about a Cholulan plot to kill the Spaniards.
 This justified his attack on Cholula as a “preemptive” strike.

 As far as we know today, Malinche did not provide any such information.
 Cortés pulled off an effective reversal by blaming his own actions on the Aztec and their allies, while also unknowingly laying the groundwork for Malinche’s reputation as a betrayer of her people.